 Extreme weather conditions (extreme heat or cold, and humidity variations) can significantly alter the quality of concrete.
 In hot weather concreting, one should make sure that all the negative impacts of high ambient temperature are appropriately alleviated by taking the necessary precautions.
-In this article, we will review how hot weather temperatures can affect the quality of concrete construction, and necessary precautions.
-But first, let’s see what hot temperature is for concrete, and why it is critical.
+In this article, we will review how hot weather temperatures can affect the quality of concrete construction.
+We will also review some of the most important precautions for concreting during the hot season.

 What is Hot Weather for Concreting?

-American Concrete Institute (ACI) definition of hot weather condition, as stated in the ACI-305, refers to job-site conditions that accelerate the rate of moisture loss or rate of cement hydration of freshly mixed concrete, including:
+Let’s see what hot temperature is for concrete, and why it is critical.
+American Concrete Institute (ACI) definition of hot weather condition, as stated in the ACI-305R-10, refers to job-site conditions that accelerate the rate of moisture loss or rate of cement hydration of freshly mixed concrete, including:

-Canadian Concrete Design code uses the same ambient temperature for hot weather (27 °C).
+Canadian Concrete Design code (CSA A23.1/.2) uses the same ambient temperature for hot weather (27 °C).

 Challenges of Hot Weather Concreting

-+ Accelerated slump loss leading to the addition of water on the job-site
+1- Accelerated slump loss leading to the addition of water on the job-site,

-+ Increased rate of setting resulting in placing and finishing difficulties
+2- Increased rate of Setting resulting in placing and finishing difficulties,

-+ Increased concrete temperature resulting in long term strength loss
+6- Increased concrete temperature resulting in long term strength loss.

 Precautions for Hot Weather Concreting

-+ Use materials and mix proportions that have a good record in hot-weather conditions
+1- Use materials and mix proportions that have a good record in hot-weather conditions,

-+ Cool the concrete or one or more of its ingredients
+2- Cool the concrete or one or more of its ingredients,

-+ Use a concrete consistency that allows rapid placement and consolidation
+3- Use a concrete consistency that allows rapid placement and consolidation,

-+ Reduce the time of transport, placing and finishing as much as possible
+4- Reduce the time of transport, placing and finishing as much as possible,

-+ Schedule concrete placements to limit exposure to atmospheric conditions (i.e. at night or during favorable weather conditions)
+5- Schedule concrete placements to limit exposure to atmospheric conditions (i.e. at night or during favorable weather conditions).

 General Solutions for Cooling Materials